Tecdiary/tsms-guide/v1/faqs/README.md

 You shouldn't get such error if the server requirements were fine while installing the item.

 500 are server internal errors and you can check your server error log to get more details of the error, if you are on live server and not sure, you can check with your host.
-Once you have the error details please email to support@tecdiary.com with details, we will check and suggest you the solution.
+Once you have the error details please post on support portal (https://tecdiary.net/support) with details, we will check and suggest you the solution.

 ### MySQL cannot connect via "localhost" but only "127.0.0.1"?